bnb-chain/bsc/coinbosa/DOSSIER-COTATION.md

 | `freezeAuthority` | **still active** (same key) |

-**The retirement has not happened, the project does not hold 100%, and more tokens can still be minted on Solana.** Not verified: the identity of the holders of the remaining 4.00% (public Solana RPC rate-limited `getTokenLargestAccounts`), and the claim that a legacy BNB Chain token "no longer exists" (no contract address published for it).
+**The retirement has not happened, the project does not hold 100%, and more tokens can still be minted on Solana.
+The publisher confirmed in writing on 2026-09-10 that it has neither access to nor ownership of `3zADMByrBhWTnQETN2gv5Gt7jhQKyyprjLCLVVnv2Pkq`, the wallet holding both authorities: the project cannot revoke them, cannot guarantee that token's supply, and cannot retire from circulation what it does not hold.** The two tokens are independent: nothing is migrated, no part of the 700,000,000 BOSA is backed by the Solana token, and nothing that happens on Solana can create or destroy a single BOSA.
+Not verified: the identity of the holders of the remaining 4.00%
+(public Solana RPC rate-limited `getTokenLargestAccounts`), and the claim that a legacy BNB Chain token "no longer exists" (no contract address published for it).